Tuesday: 1 Iraqi Killed, 6 Wounded

 Candidates hoping to run in March elections despite a ban found themselves left in the cold when an appeals committee rejected all but 37 of their cases.
-Meanwhile, at least one Iraqi was killed and six more were wounded in light violence.
+Meanwhile, at least four Iraqis were killed and 17 more were wounded in light violence.
+Also, the Salah ad-Din council appears to still be playing a game of political musical chairs.

-hoping to appeal an election ban that prevented them from running in next month’s election have lost their appeals for filing them improperly.
+Scores of candidates hoping to appeal an election ban that prevented them from running in next month’s election filed their appeals improperly, causing them to lose their chance at running.
 From about 177 appeals cases, only 37 were lodged "correctly" according to officials.
 Among those who failed to present their cases properly was prominent Sunni lawmaker, Saleh al-Mutlaq.

 This development is the latest in a series of events that many believe is an attempt to help Prime Minister Nouri al-Maliki retain power.
 Originally, over 500 candidates were on a blacklist meant to keep out candidates who retained ties to the defunct Ba’ath Party.
 In many cases, the accusations were not only false but actually ridiculous: Mutlaq himself was expelled from the party in 1977.
-Vice-President Tariq al-Hashimi denounced Ba’athist accusations as an attempt "to frighten the public and win votes.
+Meanwhile, Vice-President Tariq al-Hashimi denounced Ba’athist accusations as an attempt "to frighten the public and win votes."
+Because he criticized this blacklist, Hashimi was also accused of supporting the Ba’ath Party

 In Baghdad, gunmen killed a man and wounded his wife in Adhamiya.
 Gunmen also wounded an engineer as he was driving on a highway.